tldr-pages/tldr/pages/linux/e2fsck.md

 # e2fsck

 > Check a Linux ext2/ext3/ext4 filesystem.
-Unmount the partition first!
+You should unmount the partition first.
 > More information: <https://manned.org/e2fsck>.

 - Check filesystem, reporting any damaged blocks: